-The widths of the stripes and the distances between them are dictated by conflicting requirements.
-Firstly, to minimize the interference of neighboring stripes, so that points that fall in the middle of two stripes are completely dark, the stripes need to be as far apart as possible.
+The widths of the stripes and the distances between them are dictated by conflicting require-Firstly, to minimize the interference of ments. neighboring stripes, so that points that fall in the middle of two stripes are completely dark, the stripes need to be as far apart as possible.
 However, to reduce the number of patterns, and hence the time needed to capture all the images, we need to keep the stripes close together.
-Secondly,the widths of the stripes should ideally be a single projector pixel.
-Practically however, at these low levels of light the signal that we are trying to observe, the subsurface scattering, is too low to be accurately distinguishable from the camera noise.
+Secondly, the widths of the stripes should ideally be a single projector pixel.
+Practically, however, at low light levels the subsurface scattering signal that we are trying to observe is too low to be accurately distinguishable from the camera noise.
 Hence, to increase the signal to noise ratio we keep the stripes several pixels thick.
 We found that 8 pixel wide stripes that are 32 pixels apart, for a total of 40 patterns, is a good compromise between all these requirements.
-The approach presented in [8], which is based on Hadamard coding, could also be used to generate single pixel width stripes with better signal to noise ratio.
+The approach presented in [11], which is based on Hadamard coding, could also be used to generate single pixel width stripes with a better signal to noise ratio.
 However, we found the information available in our data was more than sufficient for estimating the scattering parameters of interest.